FarEyeTechnologies/wednesdays-with-kubernetes/day4/README.md

 node/colima labeled
 ```

-## Here, we have labeled the minikube-m02 node containing the key name with the value app-worker-node.
 ## You can see the labels configured on the specific node using the kubectl describe node command:
 ```bash
 kubectl describe node colima | grep Labels: -A10